-Instead of chatting about his day or having a snack, my boy took his sister right upstairs after school.
+Instead of chatting about his day and having a snack, my son took his sister right upstairs after school.
 I could hear him asking her to repeat after him as he named objects around his room.
 I’ll be very surprised if this child doesn’t end up going into teaching when he grows up.

-He suddenly came downstairs, looking frightened, saying he was having “bad feelings about Avery.”
+He suddenly came downstairs, looking upset.
+He said he was having “bad feelings about Avery.”

-“What if Avery choked?” he asked.
+“What if Avery chokes?” he asked.
 “What would we do?
 I’m scared something bad is going to happen to her.”